The Shardy (SDY) dialect

 operation ::= `sdy.all_slice` $slicing_axes $tensor `out_sharding````=```$out_sharding attr-dict `:` type($result)

-Slices chunks of a tensor along axes specified in slicing_axes
+Slices chunks of a tensor along axes specified in slicing_axes.
+There is

 dimensions of the tensor.
 Each inner list specifies the axes along which a